baloise/c2sec-openbugbounty-module/README.md

 obb also keeps track of which incidents might need update, namely the ones that are not fixed yet.
 The ids of those are saved to `.to_update_file`.
-You can change this file in the configuration aswell.

 ### report